mostafamohamed521/Sarab/README.md

   domains).
 Stripe's API is very likely not on that allowlist by default, so payments may not work until you either request it be whitelisted (PythonAnywhere's support has historically granted this for free accounts on request) or upgrade to a paid plan (which grants unrestricted outbound access).
-Everything else in the app — browsing, cart, reservations, reviews, the admin dashboard — works fully regardless, since none of it makes outbound calls.
+The AI support chat also needs outbound access to n8n from the server — on a free account set `SUPPORT_CHAT_MODE=browser` (see `DEPLOY_PYTHONANYWHERE.md`).
+Everything else in the app — browsing, cart, reservations, reviews, the admin dashboard — works fully regardless.